Little Known CAD Commands That Rock, Part 5

 Each month in the Little Known CAD Commands That Rock series, I highlight some underused commands that I think have some pretty cool uses.
 Last month I talked about BCOUNT, SNAPANG, using M2P, and EXTRIM.
 In Part 5 of this series, I am going to discuss a few more commands and settings that I think can be useful in all AutoCAD-based software.

-The first commands that I will discuss are DIVIDE and MEASURE.
-If you have been using AutoCAD for a while, you are probably fully aware of these commands.
-If not, check out the video below where I show how to use them, what their differences are, and settings to keep in mind when using them.
+The first commands that I will discuss are “DIVIDE” and “MEASURE”.
+If you have been using AutoCAD for a while, you are probably fully aware of these commands, but if not, check out the video below where I show how to use them, what their differences are, and settings to keep in mind when using them.

-The next command I will discuss is the CLIPIT command.
-This is a little different than other clipping commands because it works for images, xrefs, blocks, and even wipeouts.
+The next command I will discuss is the “CLIPIT” command.
+This is a little different than other clipping commands in that is works for images, xrefs, blocks, and even wipeouts.
 It allows for a polyline, circle, or arc to be used as the cutting edge.
-Check out the video below to see how to use this command.
+Check out the video below on how to use this command.

-The next command I will discuss is the JPGOUT command.
+The next command I will discuss is the “JPGOUT” command.
 Do you ever have to get quick images of your drawing created for a report or exhibit?
-Check out the video below to see how you can easily do this.
+Check out the video below for this and some other commands.

-The last topic I will discuss is tips and tricks for getting your model space to be viewed at a specific angle and how to get it back to a normal plan view.
-Check out the video below for all the tricks.
+The last topic I will discuss is tips and tricks for getting your model space to be viewed at a specific angle, how to get it back to a normal plan view, and other tips as well.
+Check out the video below.

 So that’s it for part 5 of this series.
 Be sure to check back for any upcoming installments of this series as I will continue to discuss more commands that you might find useful.